 EC 3474 ADVANCED MACROECONOMICS - LEVEL 5

+Economic growth.
 Expectations and macroeconomic policy in the short and the long run.
 The relationship between unemployment and inflation.
 Consumption and investment theory.
-Balance of payments, exchange rates and macroeconomic analysis for an open economy.
+Balance of payments, exchange rates and macroeconomic policy in an open economy.

-EC 1101 MA 2205
+EC 1000 EC 1101